 It's revealed at the end that Ravio came to Hyrule to seek a hero who could help defeat Hilda.
 Which is why he rents a bunch of useful equipment to Link.
 But why did he rent the Sand Rod to Osfala?
 Because Osfala thought he was the hero of legend, and probably confused Ravio into thinking the same.

-Or possibly knew that Osfalawasn't the hero and gave him a dud item to slow him down.
+Or maybe he knew that Osfalawasn't the hero, and gave him a dud item to slow him down.
 The Sand Rod is useless in the Eastern Palace.

 Why is it that Ganon never hijacked the plot from Yuga, as per his usual style?
 Because he was fused with Yuga, and Yuga was pretty much doing exactly what he would have done on his own in that situation already — namely, try to steal the Triforce and Take Over the World.
 What use would he have in resisting Yuga's will when his will had the same aim that was being achieved right then?

 Worse, Yuga becomes much more violent and stole the Triforce of Wisdom just to kill Link.
 It's pretty clear Ganon's hate is influencing him.

 Alternately, it's entirely possible that he was being hijacked, just more subtly.
 Yuga boasts at least once about how happy "Her Highness" will be with his work in a place where nobody that mattered would hear it, so it's possible that Yuga was entirely willing to go along with Hilda's plot, but was corrupted by Ganon's hate and ambition after they merged.

 Actually, Ravio's Journal seems to indicate Yuga was using Hilda for his own ends all along.